 Is P90X3 easier?

-No, it’s just shorter, more compact.
-The routines have been refined, and with the variety of workouts, I didn’t find myself getting tired of any particular workouts.
+The routines have been refined, and with the variety of workouts, I didn’t find myself getting bored of any particular workouts.

 Here’s what’s in P90x3:

 - The Warrior